Canonical density matrices from eigenstates of mixed systems: Introduction

 \section{Introduction}

 As first recognized by Ludwig Boltzmann \cite{boltzmann_1896, huang_1988} ``molecular" chaos lies at the core of the foundation of classical statistical mechanics.
-Only when the phase space of an isolated mechanical system is structureless can the motion be assumed to be ergodic and the equal-a priori probability for phase space points on the energy hyper-surface is realized.
-This is the basic tenet of the microcanonical ensemble.
-Moreover, chaotic dynamics is ``mixing" thereby enforcing the approach to the thermal equilibrium state from ``almost all" out-of-equilibrium initial conditions.
-In turn, any well-defined small subsystem that is only allowed to exchange energy with the remainder of the large isolated system described by the microcanonical ensemble (referred to as bath or environment in the following) is described by the canonical ensemble.
+Only when the phase space of an isolated mechanical system is structureless can the motion be safely assumed to be ergodic and the equal a priori probability for phase space points on the energy hypersurface, the basic tenet of the microcanonical ensemble, is realized.
+Moreover, chaotic dynamics is ``mixing", thereby enforcing the approach to the thermal equilibrium state from ``almost all" out-of-equilibrium initial conditions.
+While any large isolated system is expected to be described by a microcanonical ensemble, any well-defined small subsystem thereof that is only allowed to exchange energy with the remainder of the large system {described by the microcanonical ensemble (referred to as bath or environment in the following) is described by the canonical ensemble.
 The phase-space density of the subsystem is weighted by the Boltzmann factor $e^{-\beta H_s}$ where $H_s$ is the Hamilton function of the subsystem, $\beta=1/k_{\rm B}T$ with $T$ the temperature imprinted by the environment and $k_{\rm B}$ the Boltzmann constant.
-However, when the phase space of the system is not chaotic but rather dominated by regular motion on KAM tori \cite{arnold_1979, lichtenberg_1991}, neither ergodicity nor mixing is assured and thermalization of an initial non-equilibrium state may be elusive.
+However, when the phase space of the system is not chaotic but rather dominated by regular motion on KAM tori \cite{arnold_1979, lichtenberg_1991}, neither ergodicity nor mixing is a priori assured and thermalization of an initial non-equilibrium state may be elusive.
 The implicit assumption of classical equilibrium statistical mechanics is that in the limit of a large number of degrees of freedom chaos is generic for any interacting many-particle system.